aregsar/aregcode/blog/2019/dotnetcore-understanding-sdk-runtime-cli-versioning/index.md

 ## The .NET Core Runtime version and the .csproj file

-The runtime version for our project is specified in the generated demo.csproj file for the project that we created.
+The runtime version for our project is specified by the generated demo.csproj file for the project that we created.

-We can dump content of the demo.csproj file to see that we are targeting netcoreapp3.0 runtime:
+We can dump the content of the demo.csproj file to see that we are targeting the netcoreapp3.0 runtime:

 ```bash
 cat demo.csproj